Nyngan: The 1990 Nyngan flood

 In April 1990, unusually heavy rains (which had caused flooding in Charleville, Queensland with total damages of up to $300 million) caused major flooding in the town, despite a massive effort by local people to raise the levee walls using sandbags.
 With the town almost completely flooded, all the residents had to be evacuated by helicopter from the railway station, the highest point of the town, which was not flooded.
 Air Force helicopters, TV news helicopters and private helicopters all co-operated in the airlift.
 The total damage amounted to $50 million.
 The airlift is commemorated by an Army helicopter placed outside of the Nyngan Railway Station.
 The railway station now houses a museum which includes exhibits relating to the 1990 flood.
 (The station had not been regularly used for train passengers since about 1980; the railway line to Bourke has been out of use since 17 May 1989 but the Cobar line remains open to carry ore and wheat).

 Climate

-Nyngan experiences a hot semi-arid climate (Köppen: BSh, Trewartha: BShl), with very hot summers and mild winters.
+Nyngan experiences a hot semi-arid climate (Köppen: BSh), with long, very hot summers and short, cool winters, with a slight summer peak in rainfall mainly owed to severe thunderstorms.
+Seasonal range is considerable in both maximum and minimum temperatures.